 To insure that there is something for everyone, we're lining up a stellar group of entertainers presenting music and activity for young and old alike.
 Each year we feature different entertainers to keep the music fresh and relevant.

-For our games in 2016 we enjoyed music by a wide variety of talented entertainers.
-Presented here are just a few of the equally entertaining groups we have "inked" and will list addtional entertainers as they are confirmed.
+For our games in 2017 we enjoyed music by the following wide variety of talented entertainers.
+Presented here are just a few of the 2017 entertaining groups we enjoyed.
+As we "ink" 2018 entertainers, we will put their information here for you.